adriangibanelbtactic/fence-ovh-doc/README.md

 ### Requesting an authentication token from OVH

 We will request a token from OVH to enable the OVH fencing agent to make requests to the API.
-You have to go to https://eu.api.ovh.com/1.0/auth/credential and specify:
+Specifically we will only ask for being able to perform these requests:

+* PUT /dedicated/server/{serviceName} (Change boot device)
+* POST /dedicated/server/{serviceName}/reboot (Hard reboot your dedicated server)
+* GET /dedicated/server/{serviceName}/task/{taskId}